golanlevin/p5-single-line-font-resources/README.md

 **minf** is an ultra-minimal [CC0](https://creativecommons.org/public-domain/cc0/) procedural, grid-based, monospace, monoline vector font by Golan Levin (2024). *minf* is intended purely as a pedagogic example in type-golfing.
 All *minf* glyphs are constructed from a single 4-point polyline: that is, each letter has exactly 4 points, connected by 3 continuous line segments.
 (None of the line segments have zero length, nor double back on themselves.)
 No claims whatsoever are made about the attractiveness, legibility, or utility of *minf* (the `M` and `W` are particularly faulty); [some code](minf/sketch.js#L73) is provided to improve it.

 Each of the `x` and `y` coordinate values in minf's glyph control points are stored with just 2 bits of resolution.
 Therefore the entire 26-character font is defined by only {26 letters * 4 points per letter * 2 dimensions per point * 2 bits per number = 416 bits =) 52 bytes of data.
-In practice it is convenient to store this in a base-64 encoded string, which uses standard ASCII characters; this expands the total complete storage of the minf font to [a 72-byte string](minf/sketch.js#L15):
+In practice it is convenient to store this in a base-64 encoded string, which uses standard ASCII characters; this expands the total complete storage of the *minf* font to [the 72-byte string](minf/sketch.js#L15):

 ```
 +T4D0dE+zy1tG4Mdw/oDnxm/CLLTDwR/Nd8x/R1xMNL8HhNd0vOLHRvfF50X/R/TBcMdPw==
 ```

-A p5.js program to load and render *minf* is available in [this repository](minf/sketch.js) and at [editor.p5js.org](https://editor.p5js.org/golan/sketches/C_Xk-gnL3).
+A p5.js program to load, render, and edit *minf* is available in [this repository](minf/sketch.js) and at [editor.p5js.org](https://editor.p5js.org/golan/sketches/C_Xk-gnL3).

 ![minf.png](minf/minf.png)